orbyfiedis/.github/profile/README.md

 # ***🤓 Alt of [`orbyfied`](https://github.com/orbyfied)***

-**Lol this is an orginization for forking shit and stupid small projects so it doesnt pollute my profile**
+**Lol this is an orginization for forking things and stupid small projects so it doesnt pollute my profile**